knoxcarey/bob/README.md

 ## Configuring
+The configuration files are (by default) in the `config` subdirectory.

-The primary configuration is is through a JSON document in the file `bob.conf`.
+Configuration for each beacon is through a JSON document in the `config/beacons` subdirectory.
 There are a couple of examples there to get started.
 The `name`, `version`, and `endpoint` fields are required for each beacon.
 The `datasetIds` field contains a list of data sets to be queried for the beacon.
-The field `queryMap` is used to map the standard names of query fields to implementation-specific names.
+The field `queryMap` is used to map the standard names of query fields (and assemblies) to implementation-specific names.
 For example, the COSMIC beacon uses the string `chrom` instead of the standard `chromosome`.
 On the other hand, the ICGC beacon is completely consistent with the standard API, so no adjustments are necessary.
-Similarly, the fields `referenceMap` is used to map standard assembly names for various implementations.
 Note that these mapping functions may disappear in future versions as the standard APIs are more uniformly observed.

 ## Roadmap